2017 Renovation and Redesign

 History of Nicollet Mall

-In 1968, in an effort to bring shoppers back to downtown Minneapolis, 11 blocks of Nicollet Avenue were closed to car traffic and converted into Nicollet Mall.
-Trees, benches and street art were added.
+In 1968, in an effort to bring shoppers back to downtown Minneapolis, eight blocks of Nicollet Avenue were closed to car traffic and converted into Nicollet Mall.
+Trees, benches, and street art were added as a nice landscaping touch to brighten up the area, and sidewalks were expanded and curved to form a more pedestrian-friendly shopping area.
+These changes made Nicollet the first transit mall in the country, inspiring other similar malls to pop up in cities like Denver and Portland, Oregon.

-Today Nicollet Mall is a thriving commercial district.
+Today, Nicollet Mall is a thriving commercial district.
 Minneapolis Central Library, a striking modern building, anchors the north end, and Peavey Plaza is a busy public space at the south end.
-There's plenty to see and do in between.
+You can also go on your own walking audio tour of Nicollet Mall to learn more about its important architecture and public art.

 Restaurants and Bars

 In addition to many chain restaurants and coffee shops, there are several independent places to eat and drink.
-Nicollet Mall's most famous tenant, Brit's Pub, is a large British pub with one of the best rooftop patios in the Twin Cities.
-The Local is an Irish pub one block up from Brit's, D'Amico and Sons is a popular Italian restaurant and Barrio is a tequila bar and Mexican restaurant.
+Nicollet Mall's most famous tenant, Brit's Pub, is a large 30-year-old British pub with one of the best rooftop patios in the Twin Cities.
+The Local is a popular Irish pub one block up from Brit's, D'Amico and Sons is a popular Italian restaurant, and Barrio is a tequila bar and Mexican restaurant.

 Getting to Nicollet Mall: Transit and Parking